arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 - **CPU**: Single-core 32-bit RISC-V, up to 160 MHz.
 - **Memory**: 16 MB external flash + 1536 kB on-chip SRAM.

-- **Connectivity**:
+The ESP32-C6 features a comprehensive set of connectivity options:

 - 2.4 GHz Wi-Fi® 6 (802.11ax).
 - Bluetooth® 5 and Bluetooth® Low Energy.
 - 802.15.4 radio for Thread and Zigbee® protocols.
 - Support for the Matter protocol.

 ***WARNING: All GPIO pins are 3.3 V logic only and are not 5 V tolerant.***